 All MDiv and MA students must have a senior conference with the Academic Advisor during the term prior to reaching senior status or as soon as possible thereafter.
 Master of Music in Church Music students should consult with the office of Church Music Ministries.

-Master’s Credit for a Doctoral Seminar
+Master’s Credit for a PhD Seminar

 a.
 A minimum GPA of 3.26.

-Credit for one seminar (4 hours) may be applied to an appropriate master’s-level degree.
+No more than 8 hours of seminars and/or colloquia may be applied to an appropriate master's-level degree.

 Degree-to-Degree Transfer Credits

 NOBTS values continuing education of Christian ministers.
 Therefore, we want to facilitate ministers earning second degrees to the extent allowed by accreditation principles.
 Transfer of MA credit hours into the larger MDiv are covered in an existing policy.
 This policy addresses transferring credit hours from a degree with more credit hours to a degree with fewer credit hours.

 Students with a degree from other institutions - Accreditation rules dictate that in transferring credit hours from a different institution, the following guidelines should be followed:

 At least one-third of the shorter degree must be earned at NOBTS.
 In addition, only those credit hours which fit into the NOBTS degree as required or elective courses may be transferred.
 Courses differ some in content between institutions.
 Submitting a catalog description of the courses, or preferably syllabi listing learning outcomes for the course, is helpful in evaluating these transcripts.

 Students with a degree from NOBTS - Since NOBTS students with longer degrees have taken the same courses with the same learning outcomes that pertain to shorter degrees, the following guidelines pertain: